walkingriver/scout-law/chapters/ch01-meeting-the-team.md

 Marisa nodded to her new colleagues, her confidence evident in her demeanor.
 Mark sat up a little straighter, eager to prove himself in this seasoned team.
 Sarah, always patient and friendly, offered a reassuring smile to her colleagues, embodying the wisdom of experience.
 The rest of the team exchanged brief nods, handshakes, and other pleasantries.

-As Alice observed the room, she could sense the potential for a harmonious blend of these diverse backgrounds and talents, all coming together to contribute to the success of their shared endeavor.
+As Alice scanned the room, she saw the potential within her team, where various talents and personalities converged to drive the success of their project.

 "As we embark on this journey together," Alice continued, "I want us to remember that our varied skills, experiences, and perspectives will help us tackle any challenge that comes our way.
 Let's collaborate, learn from one another, and make this project a true masterpiece."